 I am currently Craig McKibben & Sarah Merner Endowed Professor of Mathematics at the University of Washington.
-My work is mostly in algebraic geometry (of an arithmetic flavor), but lately I’ve also been cultivating interests in machine learning and computer vision.
-Here is a copy of my CV.
+My work is mostly in algebraic geometry (of an arithmetic flavor), but lately I’ve also been thinking a bit about computer vision.
+Here is a (likely outdated) copy of my CV.

 Every once in a while, I do something else.
-Here are my non-math articles.
-I try to keep this up to date, but it is possible I will fail.
+I will try to keep the list of non-math articles up to date in my CV, but it is possible I will fail.

 You can reach me by email by connecting my last name to